deepak112/Social-Distancing-AI/README.md

    Tool to moniter social distancing from CCTV, videos using Python, Deep learning, Computer Vision.
 This tool can automatically estimate interpersonal distance from uncalibrated RGB cameras.
 Can be used at public places and workplace.

-   In the fight against the coronavirus, social distancing has proven to be a very effective measure.
-To ensure social distancing protocol in public places and workplace, I have developed a social distancing detection tool that can moniter if people are keeping a safe distance from each other by analyzing real time video streams from the camera.
+   In the fight against the COVID-19, social distancing has proven to be a very effective measure.
+To ensure social distancing protocol in public places and workplace, I have developed social distancing detection tool that can moniter if people are keeping a safe distance from each other by analyzing real time video streams from the camera.

-   This tool does below things:
+   This tool has following features:

-   * Detect the humans in the frame with yolov3.
+   * Detect humans in the frame with yolov3.
-   * Calculate the distance between each human who is detected in the frame.
+   * Calculates the distance between every human who is detected in the frame.
-   * Shows how many people are at High, Low and No risk.
+   * Shows how many people are at High, Low and Not at risk.

 ## Demo
 ![Demo](./demo/social_distancing.gif)

 ## Requirements:

-    You will need the following to run the above:
+    You will need the following to run this code:
     Python 3.5.2
     Opencv(CV2) 4.2.0
     numpy 1.14.5
     argparse

-    For person detection:
+    For human detection:
     yolov3.weights, yolov3.cfg files (weights file in not present because of size issue.
 It can be downloaded from here : https://pjreddie.com/media/files/yolov3.weights)